DarienBrito/TDMorph/README.md

 ### UI extension methods

-The first category of commands are to set things in TDMorph via the UI.
+This category of commands are to control TDMorph via the UI.
 These do not talk with the core nodes in the system but with the widgets.
 To give an example: you could locate an *ElementsContainer* in TDMorph and then target a specific element of the UI you want to control, that being a button, a parameter or a widget.

 To access an *ElementsContainer* you need to invoke it by number (counting from 1), so assuming you have only 1 *ElementsContainer* in your TDMorph workspace, you can invoke that element using: